hashicorp/terraform-provider-azurerm/website/docs/r/databox_edge_order.html.markdown

 * `name` - The Name of this Databox Edge Order.

-* `delivery_tracking_info` - Tracking information for the package delivered to the customer whether it has an original or a replacement device.
-A `delivery_tracking_info` block as defined below.
+* `shipment_tracking` - Tracking information for the package delivered to the customer whether it has an original or a replacement device.
+A `shipment_tracking` block as defined below.

-* `current_status` - The current status of the order.
-A `current_status` block as defined below.
+* `status_info` - The current status of the order.
+A `status_info` block as defined below.

-* `order_history` - List of status changes in the order.
-A `order_history` block as defined below.
+* `shipment_history` - List of status changes in the order.
+A `shipment_history` block as defined below.

-* `return_tracking_info` - Tracking information for the package returned from the customer whether it has an original or a replacement device.
-A `return_tracking_info` block as defined below.
+* `return_tracking` - Tracking information for the package returned from the customer whether it has an original or a replacement device.
+A `return_tracking` block as defined below.

 * `serial_number` - Serial number of the device.

 ---

-A `delivery_tracking_info` block exports the following:
+A `shipment_tracking` block exports the following:

 * `carrier_name` - Name of the carrier used in the delivery.